 It’s important to make sure you have all of the required paperwork for the country in which your wedding is taking place.
 Again, this will vary by country, but most will require a Certificate of Non-Impediment to Marriage Abroad in addition to your proof of citizenship and travel information.
 This Certificate confirms that you are free and clear to wed overseas.
 To get this Certificate you need an Affidavit or Statutory Declaration of your Marital Status.
 If you have been married previously and are divorced, some countries will require a copy of the divorce decree.
 In the event that your previous spouse is deceased, a copy of the death certificate may be necessary.
 Canada does not have Certificates of Non-Impediment to Marriage Abroad.
 Instead, the Canadian Government provides a Statement in lieu of a Certificate of Non-Impediment to Marriage Abroad, with the same requirements.

-Let a notary save you time and stress using their experience and expertise to ensure your paperwork is properly prepared for use abroad.
-Your time and energy is better used making sure your wedding day is as perfect as you imagined.
+Let a notary save you time and stress by using their experience and expertise to ensure your paperwork is properly prepared for use abroad.
+Your time and energy is better used to make sure your wedding day is as perfect as you imagined.